Good Omens Occult Edition (& Friends)

 There is a double frontispiece featuring framed full-body portraits of Aziraphale and Crowley.
 The tip-in title page is also foiled, and each edition is hand-numbered and signed by the artist Paul Kidby.
 The Occult edition is limited to 1655 copies, 1655 being of course the year that Agnes Nutter recorded her Nice and Accurate Prophecies.
 This adherence to special numbers is followed through with the other limited format editions in this series: the Ineffable edition – which has a fancier box, comes with a separate folio of ephemera and is also signed by Neil Gaiman is limited to 666 copies – while the ultra-limited Celestial edition for which there are only 24 copies is somewhat humorously priced at £6,666.

-The Celestial Edition – A work of art.
-The leather-bound hardback book features metal corner pieces and gold foil page edges, contained in a burr oak presentation box with brass inlays.
+A work of art.
+The leather-bound hardback book features metal corner pieces and gold foil page edges, contained in a burr oak presentation box with winged brass hourglass inlays.
 17 colour illustrations with additional pencil images.
 Each copy individually hand-printed and bound by specialists in the UK.
-Named tipped-in sheets, each book and its unique box corresponding to a letter of the Greek alphabet, signed by Neil Gaiman & Paul Kidby.
-Separate folio of Good Omens ephemera.
+The tipped-in sheets, with each book and its unique box corresponding to a letter of the Greek alphabet, are signed by Neil Gaiman & Paul Kidby.
+A separate folio of Good Omens ephemera is included in a secret compartment inside the box.
+Further bounty includes a hardbound copy of William the Antichrist, the first inception of the Good Omens story written by Neil Gaiman over 30 years ago.

 Other Fun & Fancy Editions